UrquijoDeveloper/MiPaint/README.md

-## this is a personal project for practice skills
+## This is a personal project for practice skills